 - Epigenomics of pediatric solid tumors

-- Human model of retinoblastoma
+- Human in vitro of retinoblastoma

 Through the study of the epigenetic landscape of retinoblastoma and osteosarcoma, our laboratory hopes to determine why some cell types are more susceptible to tumor formation than other cell types, in particular following RB1 inactivation.
 We aim to elucidate the role of epigenetics and genome instability in tumorigenesis and how the RB/E2F pathway participates in this process.
 Our ultimate goal is to identify new therapeutic targets for anti-cancer treatment.